Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Abstract

 \section{Abstract}

-Magnetic resonance imaging (MRI) requires long acquisition times, raising costs, reducing accessibility, and making scans more susceptible to motion artifacts.
-Diffusion probabilistic models that learn data-driven priors can potentially assist in reducing acquisition time.
+Magnetic resonance imaging (MRI) requires long acquisition times, which raise costs, reduce accessibility, and increase susceptibility to motion artifacts.
+Diffusion probabilistic models that learn data-driven priors may reduce acquisition time by enabling reconstruction from undersampled k-space measurements.
 However, they typically require large training datasets that can be prohibitively expensive to collect.
 Patch-based diffusion models have shown promise in learning effective data-driven priors over small real-valued datasets, but have not yet demonstrated clinical value in MRI.
 We extend the Patch-based Diffusion Inverse Solver (PaDIS) to complex-valued, multi-coil MRI reconstruction, and compare it against a state-of-the-art whole-image diffusion baseline (FastMRI-EDM) for $7\times$ undersampled MRI reconstruction on the FastMRI brain dataset.
-We show that PaDIS-MRI models trained on small datasets of as few as 25 k-space images outperform FastMRI-EDM on image quality metrics (PSNR, SSIM, NRMSE), pixel-level uncertainty, cross-contrast generalization, and robustness to severe k-space undersampling.
+We show that PaDIS-MRI models trained on small datasets of as few as 25 k-space images outperform FastMRI-EDM on image quality metrics (PSNR, SSIM, NRMSE), pixel-level mask-induced variability, cross-contrast/-modality generalization, and robustness to severe k-space undersampling.
 In a blinded study with three radiologists, PaDIS-MRI reconstructions were chosen as diagnostically superior in $91.7\%$ of cases, compared to baselines (i) FastMRI-EDM and (ii) classical convex reconstruction with wavelet sparsity.
 These findings highlight the potential of patch-based diffusion priors for high‐fidelity MRI reconstruction in data‐scarce clinical settings where diagnostic confidence matters.

 \paragraph*{Data and Code Availability.} Code is available at: \href{https://github.com/voilalab/PaDIS-MRI}{https://github.com/voilalab/PaDIS-MRI}.
 Data is already public as part of FastMRI \citep{zbontar2019fastmriopendatasetbenchmarks}.